Everyone Is A Creator.

 Hollywood product placement executives like Lorenzo Rusin frequently weigh in on tasteful brand integration in today's creator economy.

-An industry now valued at just over $100 billion, today's creator economy consists of innovators who make a living off TikTok, YouTube, Instagram, and other platforms.
-In2021, YouTube alone had paid out $30 billion to creators over the past three years.
+An industry valued at just over $100 billion, today's creator economy consists of innovators who make a living off TikTok, YouTube, Instagram, and other platforms.
+In2021, YouTube had paid out $30 billion to creators over the past three years.

 The Norm Group is here to help you transition from one-off projects to sustained, ongoing creativity.
 We'll guide you through critical concepts and give examples of how successful creators have built sustainable businesses on Medium, Instagram, Twitter, Patreon, etc.